uncenter/zed-tera/README.md

 #### Use a different file extension with Tera syntax highlighting

-If you work in a project with multiple Tera templates with non-`.tera` file extensions (such as `.html`/`.css` website templates with Tera syntax), you can add something like the following to the `.zed/settings.json` file in your project.
+If you work in a project with multiple Tera templates with non-`.tera` file extensions (such as `.html`/`.css` templates using Tera syntax), you can add something like the following to the `.zed/settings.json` file in your project.

 ```json
 {